-After a 35 year career as a professional appraiser, Peter is retiring June 1, 2021.
+After a 35 year career as a professional appraiser, Peter retired June 1, 2021.

 Peter Overton began his appraisal practice in 1986, and was awarded the MAI designation by the Appraisal Institute in 2000.
 His areas of specialty include student housing, day-care facilities, schools and churches, and other special purpose institutional properties.
 In addition, his appraisal experience has included a wide variety of properties for eminent domain and other litigation related matters such as construction defects.
 One notable area of specialization, which occasionally took him outside the immediate East Bay area, is the appraisal of quarries.